tlienart/Xranklin.jl/docs/workflow/getting_started.md

 The middle box is the HTML that is generated by Franklin when converting the source Markdown.

-Note that what gets effectively placed at the "top" or "bottom" of your page can be finely controlled via [page variables](/syntax/vars+funs/) but, for now, the important bit is just to have this general understanding of how the HTML pages are generated.
+Note that what gets effectively placed at the "top" or "bottom" of your page can be finely controlled via [page variables](/syntax/vars+funs/) but, for now, the important bit is just to have this simple high-level view in mind.

 ## Next steps

-Now that you have a working website that you can render locally and experiment with, you should try to modify the `.md` file(s) in the folder and the `.html` files in the `_layout` folder and try to get an intuition for how things work.
+Now that you have a working website that you can render locally and experiment with, you should try to further modify the `.md` file(s) in the folder and the `.html` files in the `_layout` folder and try to get an intuition for how things work.

 The rest of the docs is there to help you when things don't work like you would expect them to 😅.
 Remember also to:

-* join the `#franklin` channel of the [Julia Slack](https://join.slack.com/t/julialang/shared_invite/zt-w0pifg7p-18IUSkZy_WpofNumiTTROQ) to get help quickly,
+* join the `#franklin` channel of the [Julia Slack](https://join.slack.com/t/julialang/shared_invite/zt-w0pifg7p-18IUSkZy_WpofNumiTTROQ) to get help with small questions quickly,
-* ask questions on the [Julia Discourse](https://discourse.julialang.org/) adding the tag `franklin`,
+* ask questions on the [Julia Discourse](https://discourse.julialang.org/) adding the tag `franklin`, and
 * open issues on [the repository][franklin-repo] if you encounter a bug.